Majo-tachi no Nemuri: Development

-By April 7, 1995 Famicom Tsūshin reported that the game was at about 30% completion.
+By April 7, 1995, Famicom Tsūshin reported that the game was at about 30% completion.

 Release

 Majo-tachi no Nemuri was initially scheduled for release in mid-1995.
 It was released in Japan for the Super Famicom on November 24, 1995 by publisher Pack-In-Video.
 Jugemu had it ranked as the tenth best-selling Super Famicom game between the weeks of November 16 to December 15, 1995.

 It was released for Windows 95-based home computers in Japan in November 1996 with some added features.
 A new version of the game was released for the PlayStation as on April 15, 1999.
 This release adds content such as a sequel to the story appearing once the true ending of the original game has been reached.
 The PlayStation version was released digitally on the PlayStation Store on December 22, 2010.

 Reception

-For the original release, the four reviewers in Famicom Tsūshin were mixed on the how the story was presented.
+For the original release, the four reviewers in Famicom Tsūshin were mixed on how the story was presented.
 Two found it engaging and interesting while one said that the arrivals of monsters was too abrupt.
 Two reviewers disliked how they had to re-read the story parts they had read already and one said the production values weren't as strong as Banshee's Last Cry (1994), particularly with the quality of the sounds.

 For the PlayStation release, the reviewers in Famicom Tsūshin were mixed.
 Hamamura Tsushin commented positively on the games story saying it moved at a good pace and some very strong momenets while another reviewer said it made them want to read the novel.
 Another reviewer said there was no surprises if you were familiar with the first release and the sequel story felt forced.
 The four reviewer said the main narrative felt like a bunch of disjointed moments and they felt the choices they made did not impact the flow of the story enough.
 One reviewer from the publication complimented the ability to skip through previously heard moments while another to get to specific crossroad moments in the story while one said they found making the correct choice to progress difficult as it was too difficult to arrive at a correct answer even on repeated playthroughs.